 To supplement national planning guidance local authorities are producing their own supplementary planning guidance’s (SPG’s).

-In terms of air quality the main pollutants which are considered within these assessments are oxides of nitrogen (NOX) and particulate matter (PM).
-These specific pollutants are typically associated with the operational vehicular traffic generated by a proposed development and are considered over the first five years of operation.
+In terms of air quality the main pollutants which are considered within these assessments are particulate matter (PM).
+PM is typically associated with the demolition, earthworks and construction phase of developments.

 What can AAC do…